dangrie158/RETRO/README.md

 - String `[searchIndex]`: the Amazon [search index](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/DESearchIndexParamForItemsearch.html) to query.
 - `return`: `undefined`

-This will only give you `Product`s with `Title`and `ASIN` Attributes set.
-To get a fully loaded Product, call `Product.loadProduct()`.
-To check wether or not a Product is already loaded, check the attribute `Product.fullyLoaded`.
+This will only give you `Product`s with `Title`and `ASIN` attributes set.
+To get a fully loaded product, call `Product.loadProduct()`.
+To check wether or not a product is already loaded, check the attribute `Product.fullyLoaded`.

 ---